 To create a new campaign, go to Campaigns and click Create campaign -> PMP campaign:

-General settings describe basic configurations of the campaign.
+General settings describe the basic configurations of the campaign.

 1. Buyer shows the name of the buyer to which this campaign belongs.